We’re committed to working with our tenants and we’re looking for your thoughts on housing issues before policies and procedures are introduced.

 If you’d like further details about review groups you can contact our Tenant Participation Project Officer.

-This is a group of tenants who help make sure the quarterly Hotline newsletter is easy to read, and provide views on what people might like to read about.
+This is a group of residents who help make sure the quarterly Hotline newsletter is easy to read, and provide views on what people might like to read about.
 They also meet monthly to review other customer literature produced by the housing department.
-Some tenants choose to become local reporters and write articles on local issues for the Hotline newsletter.
+Some residents choose to become local reporters and write articles on local issues for the Hotline newsletter.

 If you’d like further details about the newsletter editorial group you can contact our Tenant Participation Project Officer.

-This is a group of tenants from sheltered accommodation who meet every two months to discuss issues specific to sheltered tenancies.
+This is a group of residents from sheltered accommodation who meet every two months to discuss issues specific to sheltered residents.

 Transport can be provided to and from the meetings.

-If you’d like further details about the sheltered tenants association you can contact our Tenant Participation Project Officer.
+If you’d like further details about the sheltered residents association you can contact our Tenant Participation Project Officer.

 If you would like to be sent a copy of the Tenant and Leaseholder Participation Strategy you can request this from our Tenant Participation Project Officer.